Riverdale Drive-In

 The Riverdale Drive-In opened in May 27, 1950 with Broderick Crawford in “All the King’s Men” & Penny Singleton in “Blondie’s Big Deal”.
 It was located on Route 5/Riverdale Street.
 It was part of the E.M.
 Loew chain.
 It had a medium size theater marquee sign along Route 5 and a dirt road leading to a small cashier booth.
 The screen was very long and behind it was the dike that ran beside the Connecticut River.

-It was closed in 1967, and demolished in 1986 for the building of the Riverdale Plaza Shops.
+It operated into the 1970’s and was demolished in 1986 for the building of the Riverdale Plaza Shops.
 Unlike other drive-ins whose screens were hid from the main road, one could watch the movie from Route 5 which it directly faced.

 A friend of my Dad’s bought the neon sign from this drive in.
 Last I heard he lived Mission Hills California.
 I don’t know if he took the sign out there with him or not.